Battle of Pratapgarh: Negotiations

 In October 1659, Afzal Khan dispatched his envoy Krishna Rao to Pratapgad to meet with Shivaji.
 Shivaji received Krishna Rao and provided him with robes of honour, indicating willingness to engage in negotiations.
-Shivaji proposed holding the meeting below the Pratapgad fort.
+Shivaji proposed holding the meeting below the Pratapgad.
 Meanwhile, Afzal Khan also sent a letter to Shivaji, expressing displeasure over Shivaji's actions and demanding surrender of forts and territories.
 Shivaji responded with a brief reply, acknowledging Afzal Khan's power and requesting a meeting in Jawali to discuss terms.
 The envoys exchanged messages, with Shivaji's envoy Pant Gopinath contributing significantly to persuading Afzal Khan to agree to the meeting in Jawali.

 Different interpretations of events emerged from sources partial to Afzal Khan and those favouring Shivaji.
 While some accounts suggest Shivaji sought pardon and invited Afzal Khan for a meeting, others imply Afzal Khan's invasion forced Shivaji to seek reconciliation.
 Afzal Khan, despite objections from his advisors, decided to proceed to Jawali for the meeting.
 He left behind part of his army and provisions at Wai and advanced towards Jawali.

 Upon learning of Afzal Khan's approach, Shivaji instructed his infantry commanders to conceal themselves near Afzal Khan's camp, prepared to engage if negotiations failed.
-Shivaji also ordered his commander Netoji Palkar not to initiate hostilities until the outcome of the meeting was clear.
-Netoji Palkar, returning from incursions into Adilshah territory, received Shivaji's instructions to await further developments while remaining prepared for action.
+Shivaji also ordered his commander Netaji Palkar not to initiate hostilities until the outcome of the meeting was clear.
+Netaji Palkar, returning from incursions into Adilshah territory, received Shivaji's instructions to await further developments while remaining prepared for action.

 Ultimately, the stage was set for a crucial meeting between Shivaji and Afzal Khan, where the fate of their conflict would be decided through negotiations or confrontation.